measurement-factory/squid-notes/thumbs.md

 ----

-If you are splicing a domain, then never bump it.
-If you want to bump it, then neither splice it nor allow any other ways to reach it except through the bumping proxy.
+<a name="admin-cfg-bump-hsts"></a>If you are splicing a domain, then never bump it.
+If you want to bump it,
+then neither splice it nor allow any other ways to reach it except through the bumping proxy.
 ----